filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 ![High Level Full Lotus System](High-Level-Full-Lotus-System.png)

 At a high level, this section will cover documentation and guides about the `lotus-miner` and `lotus-worker` binaries.
-For markets related operations, storage providers are adviced to use Boost, you can check out the [Boost documentation here](https://boost.filecoin.io)
+For markets related operations, storage providers are advised to use Boost, you can check out the [Boost documentation here](https://boost.filecoin.io)

 {{< alert icon="warning" >}}
 Being a storage provider on the _mainnet_ has stringent minimal **[hardware requirements]({{< relref "../../../storage-providers/get-started/hardware-requirements" >}})**.
 Do not attempt this installation if your server does not meet the minimum requirements.